 - it requires nanotubes, the production of which is given with great difficulty;

-- its construction should begin in the Earth’s orbit – it is easier to lower the cable than to raise it;
+- its construction should begin in Earth orbit – it is easier to lower the cable than to raise it;

 As an alternative to the space elevator, it is proposed to build a space fountain.
-For its construction there is already all the material, construction can be started from the earth’s surface and not just from the equator.
-In fact, the space fountain is a tall tower that extends all the way to a low orbit around the earth.
+For its construction there are already all the materials, construction can be started from the surface of the earth and not only from the equator.
+In fact, the Space Fountain is a tall tower that extends all the way to low Earth orbit.

-With current material, the skyscraper will definitely not be able to carry its own weight, but researchers have predicted this.
-If you make the structure hollow inside and add a granular substance, you can transfer kinetic energy to this mixture and make it move quickly from the bottom and transfer energy to the top.
+With current materials, the skyscraper will definitely not be able to support its own weight, but scientists have foreseen this.
+If you make the structure hollow inside and put a granular substance in there, you can transfer kinetic energy to this mixture and make it quickly move up from the bottom and transfer energy to the top.
 It sounds complicated, but the researchers are convinced that in this way it will be possible to provide the tower with maximum stability.
-Goods can be transported by elevator or together with granulated material.
+Goods can be transported by lift or together with granulated material.

-This sounds great, right?
+This sounds amazing, doesn’t it?
 But further – more.
-Once the idea came to the minds of scientists to build a ring around the earth, in whose cavity there are two compartments:
+Once the idea came to the minds of scientists to build a ring around the Earth, in the cavity of which there are two compartments:

-- first, to receive payloads or even passengers;
+- the first, to receive payload or even passengers;

-- Other, for moving interconnected metal ingots in a vacuum space.
+- Other, for moving linked metal ingots in a vacuum space.

 It is assumed that such a system will work only when necessary.
-Part of the bridge will be on the earth’s surface, and the other two ends will be in orbit.
-When needed, people will be able to place loads in the bins and spread substances at high speeds.
-Under the influence of the movement of the substances, the ring will be extended and go beyond the earth’s atmosphere.
+Part of the bridge will be on Earth’s surface, and the other two ends will be in orbit.
+When needed, people will be able to place cargo in the compartments and spread substances at high speeds.
+Under the influence of the movement of the substances, the ring will extend and go beyond the Earth’s atmosphere.
 It sounds cool, but there are many questions about this technology.
 First, the design is unlikely to be stable.
-Secondly, overclocking blanks requires a huge amount of energy – where do you get it from?
-Third, is it so necessary if cargo can only be sent into equatorial orbits?
-Perhaps, of all the alternatives, this is the most unlikely.
+Second, overclocking blanks requires a huge amount of energy – where do you get it?
+Third, is it so necessary if cargo can only be launched in equatorial orbits?
+Perhaps of all the options, this is the most unlikely.

 Упоминаемые технологии очень сложны, поэтому я даю только краткое описание принципов работы. Если хотите обсудить их с единомышленниками, вступайте в наш Telegram-чат.

-This method of sending cargo into orbit is only possible on satellites of planets or planets with a sold atmosphere like Mars – it is impossible to translate an idea into reality on Earth.
-The core of the technology is to build a guide on a space object, along which a capsule with a load can be spread strongly with the help of a magnetic field.
-With a sufficient length of the guide and the strength of the magnetic field, it is quite possible to push the load up into the sky and leave it in orbit.
-Perhaps in the future it will be possible to launch artificial satellites in this way into the orbits of the moon or Mars.
+This method of sending cargo into orbit is only possible on satellites of planets or planets with a pre-sold atmosphere like Mars – it is impossible to translate an idea into reality on Earth.
+The essence of the technology is to build a guide on a space object, along which a capsule with a load can be spread strongly with the help of a magnetic field.
+With a sufficient length of the guide and the strength of the magnetic field, it is quite possible to launch the cargo into the sky and leave it in orbit.
+Perhaps in the future it will be possible to launch artificial satellites into the orbits of the Moon or Mars in this way.

 Centrifuges to send cargo into space

-If you are an avid reader of our site, you are probably already familiar with this technology.
-SpinLaunch was founded in 2014 and wants to build a centrifuge that can hold small rockets inside, spin around them and literally “throw” them up into the sky.
-It is expected that at an altitude of 60 kilometers, the rocket will be able to strike the engines and complete the withdrawal of the cargo into outer space.
+If you are an attentive reader of our website, you are probably already familiar with this technique.
+Founded in 2014, SpinLaunch wants to build a centrifuge that can hold small rockets inside, spin them around and literally “throw” them into the sky.
+It is expected that at an altitude of 60 kilometers, the rocket will be able to turn on the engines and complete the launch of the cargo into outer space.
 This is the most realistic project on this list – prototypes already exist.

-To learn more about SpinLaunch technology, read this material.
-And, of course, write about the technology you liked the most.
+If you want to learn more about the SpinLaunch technology, read this material.
+And, of course, write about the technique that you liked the most.
 In addition to the options mentioned above, there are others, but these seem to be the most impressive.